-Each year, the College awards graduate students more than 60 scholarships totaling $200,000.
+Each year, the College awards graduate students more than 160 scholarships totaling over $235,000.
 Graduate students submit scholarship applications each spring, and awards are distributed during the following fall or spring semesters.View Scholarships

 - New Students: Note that this deadline may come before your application for graduate school has been fully considered.